hypermedia-app/creta/docs/knossos/collections.md

 .
 ```

+> [!TIP]
+> The `query:filter` predicate can be omitted, in which case the collection will be filtered by exact pattern.
+In the above
+> example this would translate to a pattern similar to `?member schema:title "search string"`.

 Then, add a `hydra:search` link to a queryable instance.
 This will instruct the client what are the supported query filters.

 ```turtle